mozilla-l10n/localizer-documentation/src/tools/pontoon/resources.md

 ![Locales tab](../../assets/images/pontoon/resources/locales.png)

 Next to the `LOCALES` title, the number of available entries is visible.
-The number of preferred locales is in green, all other locales are listed in gray.
+The number of preferred locales are in green, all other locales are listed in gray.

-To add a locale to the preferred locale list, access the [user settings](users.md#user-settings) page.
+Users can select locales to appear at the top of their Locales tab as a preferred locale.
+To add a locale to the preferred locale list, access the [user settings](users.md#locale-settings) page.

 Entries in the `LOCALES` tab above the green line are preferred locales.
 Entries below the green line are not preferred locales.